gfkpth/DL_imageclassify_demo/presentation/Hoehn_imageclassification_animals_pres.md

 ###

+- use `sparse-categorical-crossentropy` loss function for label encoding and `sparse-categorical-crossentropy` for one-hot-encoding ([check here](<https://medium.com/@shireenchand/choosing-between-cross-entropy-and-sparse-cross-entropy-the-only-guide-you-need-abea92c84662>))
 - adding function definitions mid-project is time-consuming
   - same for modifications influencing the interfaces (changes to arguments or return values)
   - good to take decisions to outsource to functions (and separate file) early, otherwise it can be hard to get rid of dependencies/global variables etc.